jdpower/enumatech.github.io/_posts/2017-01-26-hardware-digital-signatures.markdown

 ---
 Hardware Digital Signatures have clear security advantages over their software counterparts, and crypto hardware is getting obiquitous.

-These are the slides for my talk for January's installment of <a href="http://codeaholics.io">Codeaholics</a> (Hong Kong) meetup, about the why and how of hardware based digital signatures.
+These are the slides of my talk for January's installment of <a href="http://codeaholics.io">Codeaholics</a> (Hong Kong) meetup, about the why and how of hardware based digital signatures.

 <a href="/files/2017 Hardware Digital Signatures.pdf">2017 Hardware Digital Signatures.pdf</a>